 \begin{theorem}[Ramsey \cite{ramsey}] Every infinite graph contains either $K_\infty$ or its complement $\overline{K}_\infty$ as an induced subgraph. \end{theorem}

 K\"{o}nig's result and Ramsey's result differ in two ways.
-First, they guarantee different kinds of substructure: K\"{o}nig's result guarantees a subgraph, while Ramsey's result guarantees an induced subgraph.
-In other words, they use different containment orderings for graphs.
+First, K\"{o}nig's result guarantees a subgraph, while Ramsey's result guarantees an induced subgraph.
 Second, K\"{o}nig's result has a connectivity condition, while Ramsey's does not.
-However, they also have similarities.
-Both \cref{thm:koniginf,thm:ramseyinf} apply to graphs whose number of vertices is any infinite cardinal, although they guarantee only countably infinite substructures.
+However, both \cref{thm:koniginf,thm:ramseyinf} apply to graphs whose number of vertices is any infinite cardinal, although they guarantee only countably infinite substructures.
 And both results have counterparts for sufficiently large finite graphs: \cref{thm:konigfin} is an easy exercise, and \cref{thm:ramseyfin} was also proved by Ramsey.

 \begin{theorem} For every positive integer $r$, there is an integer $\fref{thm:konigfin}(r)$ such that every graph on at least $\fref{thm:konigfin}(r)$ vertices has either $K_{1,r}$ or $P_r$ as a subgraph. \end{theorem}